 • To abide by Lifeline WA Code of Conduct at all times

 * May be arranged via the Organisation.
 Details to be provided on expression of interest.

-Lifeline WA is looking for dedicate and highly motivated individuals to join our 13 11 14 Crisis Support Services to answer calls when the community needs us the most.
-Candidates will be committed to the delivery of quality telephone crisis support to our help seekers.
-Our service is located in Perth and we are leading providers of crisis support services to Australians in need.
+An opportunity has become available for shifts during peak periods for the 13 11 14 crisis support service.
+Candidates will be committed to the delivery of quality telephone crisis support on an ongoing basis.
+Our service is located in Perth and we are leading providers of crisis support to Australians in need.

 Who is Lifeline WA looking for?
 We are looking for mature, dedicated and highly motivated people to commit to a weekly shift during our peak times of: Friday evenings 6pm-10pm Saturdays (open between 10am-6pm) for a 4 hour shift Sundays (open between 8am-4pm) for a 4 hour shift In addition to regular shifts, Crisis Supporters are requested to contribute to public holiday coverage.
 As we are open 365 days of the year.